Last Updated on May 28, 2023

 As Aldi rolls out self-checkout, I’m watching with curiosity.
 I view it as potentially having some neutral to positive effects on the Aldi shopping experience.

 To start, I’m less concerned about it eliminating jobs.
 This common argument against self-checkout doesn’t always hold up.
-First, in most cases, we’re talking about lower-paying jobs that (especially these days) are a dime a dozen.
-Second, stores still need one or two employees to monitor the self-checkout area, which might be similar to how many additional employees they would have at regular checkout lanes if self-checkout didn’t exist.
+First, online shopping is much more of a threat to brick and mortar retail than self-checkout.
+Also, in most cases, we’re talking about lower-paying jobs that (especially these days) are a dime a dozen and difficult to fill.
+In addition, stores still need one or two employees to monitor the self-checkout area, which might be similar to how many additional employees they would have at regular checkout lanes if self-checkout didn’t exist.
 (Because most stores never open all of the regular checkout lanes anyway.)
 Also, self-checkout can potentially shift employees to other important parts of the store such as stocking shelves, or I often see Aldi employees pushing carts around and filling online orders for curbside pickup.

 In terms of positives for customers, I hope self-checkout reduces complaints about cashiers “throwing” or “tossing” delicate items into shopping carts during checkout.
 This is something I’ve rarely experienced but some people seem to love to grumble about.
 Self-checkout allows shoppers to pack their eggs and bread just how they want.